echabert/ESIPAPCpp/doc/install/Linux.md

 On Ubuntu:
    - ```apt-get install git```

- ### 1.4.
-Installing CMake

-On Fedora:
-   - ```yum install cmake```

-On Ubuntu:
-   - ```apt-get install cmake```

 ## Step 2: Installing the ROOT package

 There are several ways to install ROOT including:
-   - downloading the sources and compiling
+   - downloading and compiling the sources <br/>
 The pros are to choose the list of libraries compiled and to make sure that you are compliant with our environment.
 The cons are that it may appear as more complex and anyway time consumming.
-   - using a pre-compiled version
+   - using a pre-compiled version <br/>
+   We suggest this solution for Ubuntu distributions.
    - using a package manager<br/>
-Several ones can be used on the same OS.
-By example on Fedora, you could either use yum, conda (if installed) or snap (if installed).
 This is the simplest way to proceed.
+Several package managers can be available on our OS depending on our installation.
+By example on Fedora, you could either use yum (the default linux package manager), conda (if installed) or snap (if installed).

 Instructions on the website can found using this link [https://root.cern/install/](https://root.cern/install/).

-For the sake of simplicity, we will propose to use the package manager when possible.
+We have extracted the most relevant one for linux distribution but you can refer to the website if necessary.

-If ROOT is already installed on our machine, you don't need to update our version to the latest one as we will only uses the basics of ROOT functionnalities.
+Note that if ROOT is already installed on our machine and even if it is an old version, you don't need to update it to the latest one as we will only uses the basics of ROOT functionnalities.

 On CentOS:
    - ```yum install epel-release```